chippedcog/chippy-P/README.md

 1. `docker-compose up` from the root repo
 2. Run ngrok to have a proxy to point at your localhost:3000 api (force a http endpoint by adding the --scheme=http flag)
-3. Install the [Arduino IDE](https://www.arduino.cc/en/software) and/or [Platform IO](https://platformio.org/) (Arduino is fine to start, go for PlatformIO VSCode integration though)
+3. Install the [Arduino IDE](https://www.arduino.cc/en/software) for "sketch_xyz" projects.
+This is a simple way to get started.
+Install [Platform IO](https://platformio.org/) VSCode integration for those without a "sketch_" prefix, which takes a bit longer to setup but is an embedded engineering tool norm for complex projects (also compiles/uploads faster)
 4. Set an `env.h` for the project you want to run on a board (TODO: have some way to take the ngrok proxy endpoint and pass it in with a setup script)
 5. Upload a sketch to your ESP board (TODO: parts/build tutorial should be provided in each project folder)
 6. Play!